jessicawyz/tp/docs/UserGuide.md

 ![View STATS Display](images/view/view_stats.jpg) _The display showing the stats of *ALL* the students._

-### View full student list on the home page: `view`
+### View full student list on the home page: `view -all`
 This would display all students currently added to the list.
-Each student's contact information and subject information will be displayed with this command.
+Each student's contact information and subject information will be displayed with this command.<br>

 Format: `view -all` <br>

 After entering the command, the interface will update as shown below:

 ![View ALL Display](images/view/view_all.jpg) _The display showing *ALL* the students._

-### View student particular by name: `view`
+### View student particular by name: `view -name`
 This will display students whose name matches any single word in the `{NAME}` search field.
-* i.e. `view -name alex tan` will retrieve any student with the word `alex` or `tan` in their name. `Alex Yeo` and `James Tan` are both valid students to display in this case.
+* i.e. `view -name alex tan` will retrieve any student with the word `alex` or `tan` in their name. `Alex Yeo` and `James Tan` are both valid students to display in this case. <br>

 Format: `view -name {NAME}`

 Examples:
 * `view -name Benson Meier` would display the student particular of Benson Meier if existed or any student with the word `Benson` or `Meier` in their name. <br>